Local entities are subject to an income tax rate of 30 percent for the fiscal year 2020 and 25 percent as of the fiscal year 2021.

 Further, there is an excise that intends to reduce consumption of harmful products (eg, tobacco, alcohol, pesticides) and limit the use of resources (eg, gasoline, energy).

 The general rate of IRPC is 32 percent.

-The standard corporate income tax rate is 25 percent.
-A lower rate of 15 percent applies for taxable income up to EUR245,000.
-In 2022, the lower corporate income tax rate will apply for taxable income up to EUR395,000.
+The standard corporate income tax rate is 25,8 percent.
+A lower rate of 15 percent applies for taxable income up to EUR395,000.

 The Netherlands only levies withholding tax up to 15 percent on outgoing dividends, often reduced under the application of tax treaties or a domestic withholding exemption.
-As of January 1, 2021, the Netherlands will levy a conditional withholding tax of 25 percent on payments of interest and royalties to low tax jurisdictions and in abusive situations.
+As of January 1, 2021, the Netherlands levies a conditional withholding tax of 25 percent (25.8 percent as of 2022) on payments of interest and royalties to low tax jurisdictions and in abusive situations.

-The corporate income tax (CIT) rate is 19 percent or 9 percent for taxpayers with sales revenue, excluding output VAT and not exceeding EUR1.2 million (with certain restrictions).
+The corporate income tax (CIT) rate is 19 percent or 9 percent for taxpayers with sales revenue, excluding output VAT and not exceeding EUR2 million (with certain restrictions).